Who wants to talk about budgeting for beginners?! (crowd boos)

 One day I logged on to look at our bank account and realized I could export the information to excel.
 A few minutes later and I had a monthly list of all our spending.
 Holy cow…

 This was one of the most shocking exercising that I’ve ever completed.
+One of the benefits of budgeting is a complete vision of your spending… and sometimes, it’s not pretty.

 As hard as this is, you’re budgeting journey starts here.
 You need to know where your money is going.
 Pull your previous 3 months of spending and export it to an excel file.